raghavsaboo/docs.raghavsaboo.com/docs/Technical/Algorithms and Data Structures/Data Structures/double-ended queues.md

 # Dequeue - Double-Ended Queues

 A queue like data structure that supports insertion and deletion from both the front and back of the queue.

 An implementation of this is available through the `deque` class in Python in the standard collections module.

-## Array-Based Queue Implementation
+## Array-Based Deqeue Implementation

-Utilizing a `list` for a queue would be very inefficient - this is because `pop(0)` i.e. a `pop` on a non-default index causes a loop to be executed that shifts all elements beyon the index to te left.
-This would cause the worst-case behavior of O(n) time.

-Therefore we need to implement a queue using a **circular array** with the following logic:

-1. initialize a `list` with a fixed size that is larger than the actual number of elements t be ever added tot he queue
-2. define `front` as the index of the "first" element of a queue
+We can implement a deque in a similar way as the [Queue](./queues.md).
+The main modifications are:

+1. adding a pointer to the last element as `.last()` where `last = (self._front + self._size - 1) % len(self._data)`
-3. enqueue items to the index calculated by `(front + size) % capacity` of the queue
+2. ability to add and remove from the back of the queue
-   - for example for a queue of size 3, enqueue of [2, 1, 4] would be built as following: [2, None, None] -> [2, 1, None] -> [2, 1, 4]
-   - then following dequeue operations will happen like so: [None, 1, 4] and front = 1 -> [None, None, 4] and front = 2 etc.
-4. whenever the size of the queue is equal to its capacity, resize it to be double the capacity, and whenever the size is 1/4th of the capacity, resize it to be half the capacity

 ```python
 class Empty(Exception):